vrtbl/passerine/README.md

 > NOTE: Passerine is in an early stage of development.

 1. Clone this git repository.
-2. Build p using cargo.
+2. Build Passerine with cargo.
 3. Run the CLI on one of the examples: `cargo run -- examples/hello_world.p`.

 If you'd like to contribute: